-Centralized - Brick and Mortar Decentralized - Distributed Network Centralized Distributed- Network with Both Virtual and In-person Training Joint Sponsorship with Other Stakeholder Organizations Buy, build, or lease a facility to house the Center; location to be determined but favor university setting that would provide flexibility in office space.
-Use a distributed network composed of selected personnel from one or more host institutions at one or more locations to cover the required training disciplines.
-Use a distributed network that includes a single centralized location that houses core administrative and technical staff that would serve as a hub to regionally based satellite centers (other universities) most knowledgeable of local and regional training needs.
-Collaborate with other existing programs in water resource management and development of instream flow/water level models and methods.
+Centralized - Brick and Mortar Decentralized - Distributed Network Centralized Distributed- Network with Both Virtual and In-person Training Joint Sponsorship with Other Stakeholder Organizations Buy, build, or lease a Use a distributed Use a distributed Collaborate with facility to house the Center; location to be determined but favor university setting that would provide flexibility in office space. network composed of selected personnel from one or more host institutions at one or more locations to cover the required training disciplines. network that includes a single centralized location that houses core administrative and technical staff that would serve as a hub to regionally based satellite centers (other universities) most knowledgeable of local and regional training needs. other existing programs in water resource management and development of instream flow/water level models and methods.